-As part of an answer on how to have eternal life, Jesus tells a rich man to repent by giving his wealth to the poor.
+As part of an answer on how to have eternal life, Jesus tells a rich and obviously greedy man to repent by giving his wealth to the poor.
 The man is grieved.
 (Matthew 19:16-26; Mark 10:17-31; Luke 18:18-26.)
 Jesus tells another rich man who repents and repays those he stole from that "Today salvation has come to this house...."
 (Luke 19:9.)

 Salvation could not possibly depend on any works of repentance.
 Salvation is by faith alone.
 (Eph.2:8-9; Rom.
 4:4.)

 The thief on the cross, in front of a crowd hostile to Jesus, says: "Jesus, remember me when thou comest in thy kingdom."(Luke 23:42.)
 Jesus had said that if you "confess me before men" then he will confess you before the angels in Heaven.
 (Luke 12:8.)
 Jesus thus tells the thief "this day you will be with me in Paradise."

 Salvation could never depend on a confession of Jesus before men.
 If it was a means of salvation, this would be works righteousness.
 Instead, even though Paul said that if you "say Jesus is Lord with your mouth" and believe He was resurrected, then you shall be saved (Rom.
 10:9), faith is all you need to be saved.
 (Rom.
 4:4.)
 Paul must mean that such confession will flow naturally from faith rather than salvation is produced by a public confession.
 (Wilkin.)